What Is a Macular Hole?

 Vision can take several months to improve to its maximum potential.
 Early diagnosis is very important as final vision quality can be dependent on how long the hole has been present and its size, amongst other factors.

 You must not fly or travel at high altitude or drive until the bubble has been sufficiently absorbed.
-The typical waiting time for this is around 4-6 weeks.
+The typical waiting time for this is around 4-6 weeks, however, Prof. Stanga will confirm this with you at your consultation.

 The hole fails to close – This can lead to worse vision than before surgery.
 It is, therefore, possible that the surgery may need to be repeated.